brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case.rst

            request.
 True means GET.
 :param data: Dictionary of values to pass for request generation, if method is
             POST.
+:param expected_status: Expected status code the response should have, after all
+                       redirections have completed.
 :param expected_redirect_url: Expected url that response should end at, after
                              any redirections have completed.
-:param expected_status: Expected status code the response should have, after all
-                       redirections have completed.
+:param url_args: Values to provide for URL population, in "arg" format.
+:param url_kwargs: Values to provide for URL population, in "kwarg" format.
+:param redirect_args: Values to provide for URL population, in "arg" format.
+:param redirect_kwargs: Values to provide for URL population, in "kwarg" format.
 :param expected_title: Expected title (``<title>`` tag) the response should
                       include.
 :param expected_header: Expected page header (``<h1>`` tag) response should